Having the support of a birth doula is one of the best decisions you can make for your birth. That shouldn’t have to change because of Covid-19.

 I’m also offering virtual doula support ANYWHERE, thanks to technology.

-Congratulations on your pregnancy, Love!
+Congratulations on your pregnancy!
 Having a baby is such an affirmation of hope for the future – especially during these times.

-What does a virtual birth doula DO?
+What does a birth doula DO?

-We can schedule them in advance, and I will also be available for impromptu calls – for example, after you’ve seen your care provider, or if something about your situation changes.
+We can schedule them in advance, and I will also be available for impromptu calls – for example, if something about your situation changes.

-AS YOUR VIRTUAL BIRTH DOULA, I’LL ALSO…
+AS YOUR BIRTH DOULA – VIRTUAL OR IN-PERSON – I’LL ALSO…

 - Provide support via video-chat and/or phone support during your labor

 - Provide informational support and levelheaded guidance as your labor progresses

-Doulas provide information, physical support, and emotional support for a family’s birthing journey.
+Birth doulas provide information, physical support, and emotional support for a family’s birthing journey.

-Read my article about the benefits of having a doula here.
+Read my article about the benefits of having a birth doula here.
 Research shows that among couples who have doula support during their birth, the moms report shorter labors, and they even find their partner more attractive!

 - A doula doesn’t do clinical tasks like cervical checks or blood draws, which differs from your primary care provider.

 - Doulas don’t give medical advice.
-Instead, they help you find the best information and resources to make confident decisions on your own.
+Instead, they help you find the best information, and resources to make confident decisions on your own.

 But, what about partners?
 How does a doula help them?

-Ideally, prenatal doula support will give your partner additional confidence in their ability to support you.
+Ideally, prenatal doula support will give your partner more confidence in their ability to support you.
 You’ll also be able to labor at home in the early stages for longer, which is more calm, safe, and comfortable for both of you.